• Jo-Anne Richards and Jo-Anne Hitchens running the Art of the Memoir workshops at the Karoo Art Hotel Barrydale

 There are references to Pynnsberg in the GVW room.

-Prynnsberg was the lost Eastern Free State estate that Sue and I had restored, owned and loved, and which Graham also had a huge affinity for, right down to choosing it as the venue for his farewell conference at the Jupiter Drawing Room having sold the agency to the WPP group in a global deal.
+Prynnsberg was the lost Eastern Free State estate that Sue and I had restored, owned and loved, and which Graham also had a huge affinity for, right down to choosing it as the venue for his farewell conference at the Jupiter Drawing Room having sold a stake in the agency to the WPP group in a global deal.
 We have a shade of a parallel there too having sold The Blue Moon Company to a listed group.

 In the corner of the GVW room along with a red fire bucket is a rare bottle of Bollinger along with an 'incase of emergency break glass' notice.
 There's some neat thinking there.
 One is instructed to then take the fire bucket down to the bar in order to retrieve a full bucket of ice.
 A bottle of champagne at room temperature inserted into a bucket of ice right up to its neck for 30 minutes will achieve the ideal consumption temperature of 8 degrees.
 But with the cost of a vintage Bollinger champagne these days guests are cautioned that it would need to be either a very proper or valid emergency.